Closed-form Approximation for Performance Bound of Finite Blocklength Massive MIMO Transmission: Numerical Results and Analysis

 \section{Numerical Results and Analysis}

-Several computer simulations are carried out in this section to verify the correctness of the analytical results.
-We check the expectation of channel dispersion at first.
-Fig. 3 gives the simulation results for different antenna configurations where the analytical results are calculated according to Eq.
-(10)-(13).
+Computer simulations were carried out in this section to verify the analytical results.
+We check the expectation of channel dispersion at first and then perform numerical results to study maximal achievable rate.
+Finally, the impact of imperfect CSI on the rate is investigated.
+In all the simulations, we set $c = {N \mathord{\left/ {\vphantom {N M}} \right. \kern-\nulldelimiterspace} M}$.